mahyarfazlyab/DeepSDP/README.md

 # DeepSDP
+DeepSDP is a reachability analysis tool for neural networks based on Quadratic Constraints and Semidefinite Programming.

+# Publications

 Safety Verification and Robustness Analysis of Neural Networks via Quadratic Constraints and Semidefinite Programming.

+Mahyar Fazlyab, Manfred Morari, George J. Pappas